tectonic-typesetting/tectonic/crates/bridge_graphite2/README.md

 yet been implemented.

-If your project depends on this crate, Cargo will export for your build script an environment variable named `DEP_GRAPHITE2_INCLUDE`, which will be the name of a directory containing the `graphite2` directory which in turn contains the graphite2 C headers.
+If your project depends on this crate, Cargo will export for your build script an environment variable named `DEP_GRAPHITE2_INCLUDE_PATH`, which will be a semicolon-separated list of C incude directories, such that your code can include the `graphite2/*` C headers.
 It will also export an environment variable named `DEP_GRAPHITE2_DEFINE_STATIC`.
 If non-empty, C/C++ code compiled against this library should define the C preprocessor symbol `GRAPHITE2_STATIC`.

 You will need to ensure that your Rust code actually references this crate in order for the linker to include linked libraries.
 A `use` statement will